Sierra-Alpha/desert/readme.md

    allows you to specify order of script running for related subtasks, these are not run on multiple threads relative to other commands in the same subgroup
- - `no_wait` (optional, default=false) wakahiki will start the command in the background, usefull for launching daemon processes (will ignore this if set to run with prompt=true)
+ - `no_wait` (optional, default=false) wakahiki will start the command in the background, useful for launching daemon processes (will ignore this if set to run with prompt=true)
  - `prompt` (optional default=false) will run connected to the stdout/stderr and stdin so users can interact with the process as need be, processes that prompt